 This place is free from every perturbation: what heaven from itself and in itself receives may serve as cause here — no thing else.

-In the same way that the process of purgation on the seven terraces will result in a will that is “free of all alterations”, so the mountain itself, above the gate of Purgatory, is free of all meterological perturbation.
-There is no weather here, and the earthquake has no natural cause.
-Rather, the earth trembles to indicate that a soul has been freed from the discipline of purgation and is now free to ascend to heaven:
+In the same way that the process of purgation results in our faculty of will being made “free from every alteration” — “Libero è qui da ogne alterazione” (This place is free from every perturbation [Purg.
+21.43]) —, so the mountain itself, above the gate of Purgatory, is free of all meteorological alteration.
+Above the gate of Purgatory, above the realm of the elements, there is no weather, no “alteration” caused by rain or snow or wind.
+Therefore the earthquake has no natural cause.
+Rather, the earth trembles to indicate that a soul has been liberated from the discipline of purgation and is now free to ascend to heaven:

 Tremaci quando alcuna anima monda sentesi, sì che surga o che si mova per salir sù; e tal grido seconda.
 (Purg.
 21.58-60)